PostalPortal/PostalPoint_Plugins/README.md

 * `addReceiptItem(item)`: Add a `ReceiptItem` to the current transaction.
 * `addReceiptPayment(item)`: Add a `ReceiptPayment` to the current transaction.
 * `addOnscreenPaymentLog(string)`: Append a line of text to the onscreen log displayed during credit card processing.
 Not shown in kiosk mode.
+* `getReceiptID()`: Get the unique alphanumeric ID for the current transaction/receipt.
+This is the same code printed on receipts and used in digital receipt URLs.
 * `onReceiptChange(function (receipt) {})`: Add a function to be called whenever the transaction data/receipt is changed.
 * `onTransactionFinished(function (receipt) {})`: Same as `onReceiptChange` except run when a transaction is completed.
 * `registerCardProcessor(...)`: Register the plugin as a credit card processor.
 See examples/payment-processor for details.